httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 with different HTTP messaging characteristics.
 For example, different servers that apply different content codings.

-Note that using `Digest` alone does not provide end-to-end integrity of HTTP messages over multiple hops, since metadata could be manipulated at any stage.
+Note that using digest fields alone does not provide end-to-end integrity of HTTP messages over multiple hops, since metadata could be manipulated at any stage.
 Methods to protect metadata are discussed in {{usage-in-signatures}}.